srossross/oclpb/README.rst

-Welcome to Clyther.
+Welcome to OpenCL new style OpenCL python bindings.

-This module allows python code to be dynamically decompiled and recompiled into pencil code.
+This is built for convenience!